ChampDBG/ChampDBG.github.io/_posts/2020-04-09-Cython Self-Study3.md

 and it will generate a html file.
 After open the html, there are some lines were highlighted.
 It means that cython and python interact at this line.
 In other word, there are the places that may make your script slow down, so it is better to turn them into to Cython version.
 ![](/img/20200410_Interacting Place.png)

 I did lots of accesses from the array, using memroyview may be a better choice [[4](https://stackoverflow.com/questions/50086564/cython-index-should-be-typed-for-more-efficient-access)].
-Therefore, I modified the class script with memoryview's tutorial [[5](http://docs.cython.org/en/latest/src/userguide/memoryviews.html)] [[6](https://docs.python.org/3/library/struct.html#format-characters)], revised the declaration of related variables and remove some numpy function to buildin function.
+Therefore, I modified the class script with memoryview's tutorial [[5](http://docs.cython.org/en/latest/src/userguide/memoryviews.html)] [[6](https://docs.python.org/3/library/struct.html#format-characters)], revised the declaration of related variables and replaced some numpy function to buildin function.
 There is the [new version](https://github.com/ChampDBG/PlayGround/blob/master/cython/cliffwalk_v3/cy_cliffwalk_v2.pyx).

 ## Project Comparison - cliffwalk_v3.2
 ```